10 Heartwarming Human Services Jobs that Let You Help Others

 “It has become more culturally acceptable to receive [social] services and so having problems is less stigmatized,” she says, adding that our understanding of the human body has led to better medication and therapies and thus “a greater quality of life” for those receiving such services.

 So if you’re looking for a change and you know you want to contribute to the healthy development of others, consider the human services industry.
-Learn more about your options in human services on the School of Justice Studies degree page.
+Learn more about the industry from the experts themselves: What is Human Services?
+Experts Explain Their Field.

 *Source: Burning Glass.com (Analysis of 86,611 online job postings between Sept.
 1, 2013 and Aug.
 31, 2013)